 6. Plymouth Gin

 Plymouth Gin has been produced at the historic Black Friars Distillery since the late 18th century.
 Plymouth Gin's botanical mixture contains juniper, lemon peel, and angelica root–three classic gin staples.
 It's a simple yet flavorful liquor that works well for most gin cocktails.
+Of all the types of gin brands, it’s a delicious option.

 Plymouth Gin Navy Strength–as you may guess by its name–has been associated with the British Royal Navy for nearly 200 years.
 It has a high alcohol content (57% ABV) that brings out various botanicals, including citrus and juniper.
 Despite its smooth sipping quality, the high ABV might be a bit too intense for beginners with gin.